sgabre/CrazyUncleLab/HowTo/CI-CD.md

 | Dangling Pointers	| Dynamic Execution Tracing |
 | Uninitialized Memory Access	| Static Analysis |
 | Heap Corruption	| Dynamic Memory Checks |

+- Buffer Overflow: Occurs when a program writes more data to a buffer than it can hold, leading to memory corruption or security vulnerabilities.
+- Stack Overflow: Happens when a program exceeds the allocated stack memory, often due to deep recursion or excessive local variable use, causing crashes.
+- Memory Leak:	Occurs when a program allocates memory but never releases it, leading to increased memory usage over time and potential system slowdowns or crashes.
+- Null Pointer Dereference: Happens when a program attempts to read or write memory using a pointer that has not been initialized (i.e., points to NULL), leading to undefined behavior or crashes.
+- Dangling Pointer: Occurs when a pointer still references memory that has already been freed, leading to unpredictable behavior, crashes, or data corruption.
+- Uninitialized Memory Access: Happens when a program reads a variable before it has been assigned a value, leading to unpredictable or incorrect behavior.
+- Heap Corruption: Occurs when a program writes outside allocated heap memory, modifying adjacent memory blocks and causing instability.